\n\n\n\n\n\n\n\n\n

 When you walk, run, or train, you always impact your muscles and fascia (myofascia) together.
 You cannot separate them from any physical activity.

 However, solo muscle-focused training is different from fascia-focused training.
 Muscles, for example, are trained with concentric, eccentric, and isometric exercises.
 Whereas, Fascia, and all its layers, including the deep muscle-fascia layer (myofascial), need different loading patterns (shear, gliding, compression, tensile stretch tensioning motions), direction, and tempo (slow & fast).
 It is essential to do strength training as well as fascial training.
-When you want to effectively train fascia, you need to think of whole-body movements starting with your feet.
+When you want to effectively train fascia, you need to think of whole-body movements, starting with your feet.

 What exercises release the fascia?

-Recent science tells us that when using soft myofascial release massage balls like the Resync Your Body ones, you get more fascia release than with large foam roller or hard tools which negatively impact your nervous and fascia system.
+Recent science tells us that when using soft myofascial release massage balls like the Resync Your Body ones, you get more fascia release than with large foam roller or hard tools which can negatively impact your nervous and fascia system.

 You may want to start by stepping on and off with your heel on Resync Your Body myofascial release ball for 10-30 seconds.
 This exercise will hydrate and release tension in your entire plantar fascia.
 You can start with heels and then move the ball to the ball of your foot to start feeling the improvements in ankle mobility.